oasis-tcs/odata-vocabularies/examples/Org.OData.Core.V1.IsSignature-equivalence.md

 The [implementation](#ReturnsOrderWeight) differs from the [signature](#SalesDocumentWeight) in the following allowed ways:
 - Specialized occurrences of type `Edm.EntityType` to a concrete entity type
 - Specialized return type from [`self.QuantityUnitType`](#QuantityUnitType) to [`self.ReturnsOrderWeightType`](#ReturnsOrderWeightType)
   - Removed nullability of return type property `Unit`
-- Additional return type property (could be ignored by the client)
+  - Additional return type property `PackagingWeight` (could be ignored by the client)

 ## Functions